Dissecting the gamma-ray emissions of the nearby galaxies NGC 1068 and NGC 253: Data Analysis and Results

 \subsubsection{Likelihood Analysis and Spectrum Extraction}

 Setting a PL for \ngc, we performed the standard binned likelihood analysis to the data in 0.1--500\,GeV.
 The obtained results, given in Table~\ref{tab:ts}, are consistent with the catalog values.

 We then extracted the $\gamma$-ray spectrum of NGC~1068 by performing maximum likelihood analysis to the LAT data in 10 evenly divided energy bins in logarithm from 0.1 to 500\,GeV.
 In the extraction, only the spectral normalizations of the sources within 5\arcdeg\ from NGC~1068 were set free, and all other spectral parameters of the sources in the source model were fixed at the best-fit values obtained from the likelihood analysis.
 For the obtained spectral data points, we kept those with TS$\geq$4 and derived the 95\% flux upper limits otherwise.
 The spectrum and the PL model fit are shown in Figure~\ref{fig:spec}.
+For the spectrum, the systematic uncertainties given in Section~3.5 of \citet{4fgl}, which are 10\% in 100--300\,MeV and 5\% in the higher energy ranges, were added in quadrature to the statistical ones.
 We noted that while the spectrum can be relatively well described with the PL model, the spectral data points with energies approximately greater than 2\,GeV appear flat, which provided a hint for our following analysis.